 3 Treasury Place

-Rules, policies and procedures are in place to govern the daily operations of the VPSC.
-Types of information include:
+There are rules, policies and procedures in place to govern the daily operations of the VPSC, for example:

 - manuals of procedure